nrwl/nx/docs/shared/migration/migration-angular.md

 title="Nx Console Updates 17.15.0"
 width="100%" /%}

-As of Nx Console version 17.15.0, Angular CLI users will receive a notice periodically when running commands via Nx Console, asking if they want to use Nx to make their Angular commands faster.
+Nx Console no longer supports the Angular CLI.
+Angular CLI users will receive a notice, asking if they want to switch to Nx.

 When you click this button, we’ll run the `nx init` command to set up the Nx CLI, allowing for cached builds, and for you to share this cache with your teammates via Nx Cloud.